FlagBrew/PKSM-Scripts/dev/picoC.md

 ```c
 int net_tcp_send(char* ip, int port, char* buffer, int size);
 ```
-Sends data (stored in `buffer`) to a compatible client on another device
+Sends data to a compatible client on another device
 - `char* ip`: IP address of device to send data to
 - `int port`: port on device to send data to
-- `char* buffer`: data to send to device
+- `char* buffer`: data to send
-- `int size`: size of data being sent in bytes
+- `int size`: size of data being sent, in bytes
 - returns `0` if successful

 ### Text Functions